 - Make sure children are not reaching out of or dangling anything from the windows.

-- Let children know to not rush back to the bus if they forgot something.
+- Let children know not to rush back to the bus if they forgot something.
 This might cause them to dart into the street.
 You can always turn in any found objects to the school office.

 - Make sure all children that need to have crossed the street completely before retracting the crossing arm.

-- Always instruct kids to be silent when driving through a railroad crossing, so as to be able to hear train warnings.
+- Always instruct kids to be silent when driving through a railroad crossing so as to be able to hear train warnings.

 - Always put safety ahead of schedule requirements.

-These are mostly common sense suggestions which you should keep in mind.
+These are mostly common sense suggestions that you should keep in mind.
 They are in addition to specific regulations you learned for your Class B CDL test.
 If you would like to learn more about becoming a Professional School Bus Driver and bus driver training, contact Advanced Career Institute for details.